toy-soldier/ev-adoption/README.md

 ![EV vs CO₂ scatter (anchors + others, gray)](assets/ev-vs-co2.png)

-Three of the anchors (Australia, Canada, United States) clustered at the top left, corresponding to low EV adoption/high CO₂ emissions.
-There are also a few dots, including 2 of the anchors (Norway and Sweden) on the bottom right, corresponding to high EV adoption/low CO₂ emissions.
+Two of the anchors (Australia, United States) clustered at the top left, corresponding to low EV adoption/high CO₂ emissions.
+There are also a few dots, including two of the anchors (Norway and Sweden) on the bottom right, corresponding to high EV adoption/low CO₂ emissions.
 Given the premise that higher EV adoption leads to lower CO₂ emissions, these findings are expected.

 It is a bit surprising to find a cluster of dots at the lower left (low EV adoption/low CO₂ emissions), Iceland close to the upper right (high EV adoption/high CO₂ emissions) and China right in the middle.
 Even with relatively high EV adoption, its CO₂ emissions are still above average.